 Freshman Admissions Requirements

-We're glad that you have decided to apply for admission to the University of North Florida.
-This information will explain what materials are required to be considered for admission.
-If you have any questions about the application process, please do not hesitate to contact us.
+We're glad that you have decided to apply for admission to the University of North Florida!
+This information explains what materials are required to be considered for admission and how to submit them.
+If you have any questions about the application process, please do not hesitate to contact us: admissions contact info.

 Incoming freshmen may apply for entrance into the spring (January), summer (June), or fall (August) semesters.
 Students may apply for admission up to one year in advance of their intended enrollment term.
-Students are encouraged to submit an online application; however the paper version may be printed and submitted via mail or in person.
+Students are required to submit an online application.

 High school transcripts

 The Office of Admissions will recalculate a grade point average (GPA) based on the following eighteen (18) academic credits in college preparatory courses.
-Additional weight is given to grades of "C" or higher earned in honors, Dual Enrollment, Advanced Placement, IB, or AICE courses.
+Additional weight is given to grades of "C" or higher earned in honors, dual enrollment, AP, IB, or AICE courses.
 While students may not have completed all the required courses at the time an application is submitted, they are required to complete them prior to high school graduation and entrance into UNF.

 Four years of English

-Four years of math (Algebra 1 or higher)
+Four units of math (Algebra 1 or higher)

 Transcripts from credit-earning mechanisms